Overview

 Redis®* Server on Ubuntu 26.04

-- Real time analytics and leaderboards: Use sorted sets, counters, and HyperLogLogs for live rankings, metrics, and unique counts.
+- Real-time analytics and leaderboards - Use sorted sets, counters, and HyperLogLogs for live rankings, metrics dashboards, and unique visitor counts.

-- Message broker and queues: Power pub/sub messaging, event streams, and job queues between services.
+- Message broker and job queues - Power pub/sub messaging, event streams, and background job queues between microservices running on ECS, EKS, or EC2.

-- Geospatial applications: Index and query location data for proximity search and mapping features.
+- Geospatial applications - Index and query location data for proximity search, delivery routing, and mapping features.

 Performance and data structures

-- Versatile data structures: strings, hashes, lists, sets, sorted sets with range queries, bitmaps, HyperLogLogs, geospatial indexes, and streams
+- Rich data structures: strings, hashes, lists, sets, sorted sets, bitmaps, HyperLogLogs, geospatial indexes, and streams

 Availability and scale